Burial areas at the Mesa Cemetery include

 is situated on the north side of the Cemetery and covers two acres.

-The Cemetery is divided into four interment sections featuring distinct
+The Cemetery is divided into five interment sections featuring distinct

 landscape characteristics and aesthetics.